-In the United States, most cases happen in the fall and winter and usually affect kids, probably because they're more likely to play with cats and be bitten or scratched.
+Most cases in the U.S. happen during the fall and winter and usually affect kids, probably because they're more likely to play with cats and be bitten or scratched.

-Bartonella henselae, the bacteria that cause this disease, live in infected cats' saliva but don't make the animals sick.
+Bartonella henselaebacteria cause cat scratch disease.
+They live in infected cats' saliva (spit), but don't make the animals sick.
 In fact, kittens or cats may carry the bacteria for months.
 Fleas spread the bacteria between cats.

-The swollen lymph nodes usually disappear within 2 to 4 months, although sometimes can last much longer.
-In rare cases, a person might develop other symptoms, including infections of the liver, spleen, bones, joints, or lungs, or a lingering high fever without other symptoms.
+The swollen lymph nodes usually disappear within 2 to 4 months, but sometimes can last much longer.

-Doctors usually diagnose cat scratch disease based on a child's history of exposure to a cat or kitten and a physical examination.
+Doctors usually diagnose cat scratch disease based on an exam and asking whether the child was around a cat or kitten.
 During the exam, the doctor will look for signs of a cat scratch or bite and swollen lymph nodes.

-Most cases do not need any special treatment.
-Antibiotics are sometimes used to treat a severe form of the disease.
-If your doctor has prescribed antibiotics, give them to your child on schedule and for as many days as prescribed.
+Most cases of cat scratch disease do not need any special treatment.
+Doctors sometimes use antibiotics to treat a severe case.
+If your doctor prescribed antibiotics, give them to your child on schedule and for as many days as prescribed.

-Kids with cat scratch disease don't need to be isolated from other family members.
-Bed rest is not necessary, but can help if a child tires easily.
+Kids with cat scratch disease don't need to be kept apart from other family members.
+Let your child rest as needed.
 If your child feels like playing, encourage quiet play while being careful to avoid injuring swollen lymph nodes.
-To ease sore nodes, give your child nonprescription medicines like acetaminophen or ibuprofen.
+To ease soreness, you can give your child acetaminophen or ibuprofen.

 Cat scratch disease is not contagious from person to person.
-The bacteria are spread by the scratch or bite of an infected animal, most often a kitten.
+The bacteria spread by the scratch or bite of an infected animal, most often a kitten.
 They also can spread if the animal's saliva (spit) comes in contact with a person's eye or through broken skin.
-Sometimes multiple cases happen in the same family, usually through contact with the same infected animal.
+Sometimes more than one case happens in the same family, usually through contact with the same infected animal.

 Having one episode of cat scratch disease usually makes people immune for the rest of their lives.

 If you're concerned about cat scratch disease, you do not need to get rid of the family pet.
-The illness is not common and usually is mild, and a few steps can help limit your kids' chances of contracting it.
+The illness is not common and usually is mild, and a few steps can help protect your kids from it:

 Call the doctor whenever your child has swollen or painful lymph nodes in any area of the body.
-And always call your doctor if a child is bitten by an animal, especially if:
+And always call your doctor if your child is bitten by an animal, especially if:

-- an area of redness around the wound keeps expanding
+- An area of redness around the bite keeps getting bigger.

-- the child develops a fever that lasts for a few days after receiving the scratch or bite
+- Your child has a fever that lasts for a few days after the scratch or bite.